 The UAE is rapidly expanding its use of renewable energy to reach net-zero by 2050.

-The UAE is home to three of the largest and lowest-cost solar plants in the world, holding the second position worldwide for solar energy use from 2021-2022, according to the Statistical Review of World Energy.
+- The UAE is home to three of the largest and lowest-cost solar plants in the world, placing it among the top 10 countries globally for installed solar capacity per capita, according to a 2024 report by Solar Power Europe.
 The country’s solar energy capacity is only growing.

-With the support of US partners, the UAE also successfully integrated peaceful nuclear power into its energy grid.
-The Barakah Nuclear Energy Plant will save up to 21 million tons of carbon emissions each year once fully operational.
-Once all four reactors are operational, the Barakah Nuclear Energy Plant will supply 25 percent of the UAE’s electricity.
+- With the support of US partners, the UAE also successfully integrated civilian nuclear power into its energy grid.
+The Barakah Nuclear Energy Plant’s four reactors will supply 25 percent of the UAE’s electricity.